Skip to article frontmatterSkip to article content

 Map.addLayer(image, visParams, "Layer name");

-This displays an image on the map.
+This displays an image using colors and value ranges.

 Export.image.toDrive({...});

-This saves an image as a raster file.
+This saves raster values to a file.

 Questions